Introduction

 Education & Experience

-Education & Experience:Ingrid is completing a Master of Counselling Psychology at City University of Seattle in Vancouver, BC.
-She is a student member of the British Columbia Association of Clinical Counsellors.
-She received her Bachelor of Social Work (BSW) from the University of Victoria and her Master of Social Work (MSW) from the University of British Columbia.
-She is a Registered Social Worker (RSW) with the BC College of Social Workers (reg # 13021) as well as a member of the BC Association of Social Workers (#1008023).
+I am completing a Master of Counselling Psychology at City University.
+I also have a Bachelor of Social Work (BSW) from UVIC and a Master of Social Work (MSW) from UBC.
+Additionally, I am a Registered Social Worker (RSW) with the BC College of Social Workers (reg # 13021).

 Counselling Approach & Philosophy